D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q67:

 Your company has on-prem infrastructure and plans to move to IaaS in Azure.
-You plan to migrate the erachice data to Azure Blob Storage and you have used Azure Storage Explorer to complete an initial bulk upload.
+You plan to migrate the erchive data to Azure Blob Storage and you have used Azure Storage Explorer to complete an initial bulk upload.

-You need to creat a lifecycle management policy using Powershell to move data that has not been modified for the last 30 days to the hot tier to the cool tier.
+You need to create a lifecycle management policy using Powershell to move data that has not been modified for the last 30 days to the hot tier to the cool tier.

 Complete the Powershell script.